JohannesNakayama/relatedwoRk/README.md

   )
 )
 ```

+In the template, the code is commented out, so that it does not show when knitting the document.
+You can uncomment the code in the document by selecting it and executing `CTRL + ALT + C`.

 When you execute it in the RMarkdown sheet, it will generate a bibtex entry for your source.
 You can copy and paste it into the `bibtex` code chunk.
 This will display the bibtex entry in the final pdf file.
 Remember to comment out the `GetBibEntryWithDOI()` call after you obtained the bibtex entry.